| Contributions Returned Before the Due Date

 corrected certifications to the extent that the amendment changes any information

-- An agreement to provide a copy of the trust instrument to the IRA trustee, custodian, or
+previously certified.
+An agreement to provide a copy of the trust instrument to the IRA trustee, custodian, or

+issuer upon demand.
 The deadline for providing the beneficiary documentation to the IRA trustee, custodian,

 or issuer is October 31 of the year following the year of the owner's death.
+If the beneficiary of the trust is another trust and the above requirements for both

 trusts are met, the beneficiaries of the other trust will be treated as having been

 designated as beneficiaries for purposes of determining the distribution period.
+Annuity distributions from an insurance company.

 Special rules apply if you receive distributions from your traditional